 The next step is to now use the information you provided while looking in “The Mirror”, and connect it with the resources in your community.
 Your community and its various neighborhoods are composed of what we call Front Porches.
 A Front Porch can be your favorite local restaurant, your neighborhood community center, that grocery store down the street or any place you and your friends use to gather and informally plan your comings and goings.
 Front Porches are what really makes up your life; and they are the lifeblood that makes up Melvin’s Neighborhood.
 It’s these Front Porches that provide the basis for you to personally build the environment you really want, your Perfect World.

-Each Front Porch will choose a package or subscription of nudge campaigns that will have the opportunity to make it into a Resident’s morning email (based on relevance).
+Each Front Porch will choose a package or subscription of nudge campaigns that will have the opportunity to make it into “Opening The Shades” (based on relevance).
 A subscription, which will be customized, represents a Front Porch’s intended contribution to the neighborhood and its Residents along with acting as a personalized marketing vehicle.
 Each subscription is templated, yet modified to the Front Porch.
 A subscription package normally consists of different nudges and offers that not only promote their establishment but forward a volunteer cause that is near and dear to them.
 These causes, whether they be cleaning up a local vacant lot or organizing blood drives are what drive the purpose of Melvin’s Neighborhood and what makes it a unique alternative to the institutionally-driven civic society we currently inhabit.
 Through Resident engagement with Melvin’s Neighborhood’s Front Porches; social and civic needs will be uncovered and met that normally lie ignored.

 For a deep dive into how Front Porches and businesses in Melvin’s Neighborhood implement a cause-driven subscription-based marketing strategy, please click here.